voostindie/push2confluence/README.md

 - The Markdown file must have a YAML front matter section.
 - The front matter must have a property `confluence-page-id`
 - The property must refer to an existing page ID in Confluence.
+- If the front matter has a property `confluence-space-key`, then it will be used instead of the default.
-- The page must exist in the Confluence space with key `SPACE_KEY`.
+- The page must exist in the selected Confluence space.

 ## How to get a valid page ID